-- A WARNING!
-Indicates a hazardous situation that, if not avoided, could result in death or serious injury. - CAUTION: Indicates a hazardous situation that, if not avoided, could result in minor or moderate injury. - IMPORTANT: Indicates information considered important but not hazard-related (for example, messages related to property damage).
-A notice alerts the user that failure to follow a procedure exactly as described could result in loss of data or in damage to hardware or software.
-Also contains essential information to explain a concept or to complete a task. - NOTE: Contains additional information to emphasize or supplement important points of the main text. - $\frac{1}{2}$ TIP: Provides helpful hints for completing a task.
+- WARNING!
+Indicates a hazardous situation that, if not avoided, could result in serious injury or death. - CAUTION: Indicates a hazardous situation that, if not avoided, could result in minor or moderate injury. - IMPORTANT: Indicates information considered important but not hazard-related (for example, messages related to property damage).
+Warns the user that failure to follow a procedure exactly as described could result in loss of data or in damage to hardware or software.
+Also contains essential information to explain a concept or to complete a task. - NOTE: Contains additional information to emphasize or supplement important points of the main text. - TIP: Provides helpful hints for completing a task.